"Sometimes you have to let go of the picture you thought life would be like and learn to find joy in the story you're actually living" – unknown

 Ross Mason, Founder

-Ross Mason is a co-founder and President of Aurora: The Business Forge, an early-stage investor and accelerator in healthtech and govtech and a Managing Director in the Caplin Family Offices.
-He is also the founder of Samaritan's Road International (sroadi.com) and created the High Impact Network of Responsible Innovators (HINRI) in 2004, a venture philanthropy that focuses on solving today's most difficult healthcare challenges.
+Ross Mason is the President of the Aurora Forge, an early-stage accelerator in HealthTech and GovTech, the founder of Samaritan's Road International (sroadi.com), and created the High Impact Network of Responsible Innovators (HINRI) in 2004, a venture philanthropy that focuses on solving today's most difficult healthcare challenges.
 HINRI has two objectives: (1) to match the resource with the need while ministering to giver and recipient, with the focus on Christ, and (2) to make Atlanta the global leader in health innovation.
 On August 2, 2007, Ross broke his neck in a bicycle accident and was paralyzed from his collarbones down.
 Prior to his accident, Ross was actively involved in triathlons, wreck, cave, and ice diving, surfing, rock and ice climbing.
 He is now focused on bringing that same drive, passion, and spirit of adventure to serving others through the work of HINRI.

 Ross is the former Chairman of the Georgia Department of Community Health Board - the 3rd largest health plan in the United States with a $11.2 billion annual budget and 660,000 covered lives.
 He is the former Chairman of the Commercialization Advisory Board for the Praxis Spinal Cord Institute in Vancouver, BC and served on the Georgia Tech Alumni Association Board of Trustees.
 Ross holds a Bachelor’s degree in Industrial and Systems Engineering from Georgia Tech where he was student body president and a Masters of Business Administration in Finance from The Wharton School.